sunghea/Insurance-Fraud-Prediction-Model/README.md

 Part 1: Extract from Excel

-o handle missing values and "?" values:
+# ** handle missing values and "?" values:**

-Replace missing values in the authorities_contacted column with "Other".
+- Replace missing values in the authorities_contacted column with "Other".
-Replace "?" values in the collision_type column with "Other" if incident_severity is "Trivial Damage" or "Minor Damage".
+- Replace "?" values in the collision_type column with "Other" if incident_severity is "Trivial Damage" or "Minor Damage".
-Replace "?" values in the police_report_available column with "YES" if authorities_contacted is "Police", "Ambulance", or "Fire", otherwise replace with "NO".
+- Replace "?" values in the police_report_available column with "YES" if authorities_contacted is "Police", "Ambulance", or "Fire", otherwise replace with "NO".
-Replace "?" values in the property_damage column with "YES" if property_claim exists, otherwise replace with "NO".
+- Replace "?" values in the property_damage column with "YES" if property_claim exists, otherwise replace with "NO".

-These adjustments maintain the integrity of the entire dataset, which consists of 1000 entries.
+**These adjustments maintain the integrity of the entire dataset, which consists of 1000 entries.**

 ** Would you trust this model to detect if a fraud will be detected?**